xrdocs/application-hosting/_tutorials/2017-02-26-running-docker-containers-on-ios-xr-6-1-2.md

 ### ASR9k architecture

 The ASR9k architecture is slightly different.
-In ASR9k, IOS-XR runs inside its own VM on the 64-bit Linux host), the libvirtd and docker daemons are packages inside XR control plane VM itself.
+In ASR9k, IOS-XR runs inside its own VM on the 64-bit Linux host to be able to support ISSU requirements relevant to traditional Service Provider deployments.

+In this case, the libvirtd and docker daemons are available inside the XR control plane VM itself.
+This does not change the user experience from a docker client or virsh client perspective.
+The difference is mainly how one may interact with the docker daemon as we'll touch upon in subsequent sections.

-This is what it looks like:
+This is the architecture looks like for ASR9k: